Flat (music)

+In music, flat means lower in pitch.
+The flat symbol, ♭, indicates that the note to which it is applied is played one chromatic semitone lower.
+The opposite of flat is sharp, indicating a raising of pitch.

 The flat symbol (♭) appears in key signatures to indicate which notes are flat throughout a section of music, and also in front of individual notes as an accidental, indicating that the note is flat until the next bar line.

 Pitch change

 The symbol ♭ is a stylised lowercase b, derived from Italian be molle for "soft B" and German blatt for "planar, dull".
-It indicates that the note to which it is applied is played one semitone lower.
-In the standard modern tuning system, 12 tone equal temperament, this corresponds to 100 cents.
+It indicates that the note to which it is applied is played one chromatic semitone lower.
+In the standard modern tuning system, 12-tone equal temperament, this corresponds to 100 cents.